xunxunhuang/Shixun-Huang.github.io/index.md

 layout: page
 ---

 Shixun is currently a reserach fellow at RMIT.
 He received my bachelor's degree of Software Engineering in 2015 from Nanjing University and received his master's degree of Information Technology in 2017 from the University of Melbourne.
-He has received my PhD degree proudly under the supervision of [Zhifeng Bao][zhifeng] and
+He has received my PhD degree in June, 2021, proudly under the supervision of [Zhifeng Bao][zhifeng] and
-[J. Shane Culpepper][pepper] in June, 2021.
+[J. Shane Culpepper][pepper].

 [zhifeng]: https://baozhifeng.net/
 [pepper]: https://culpepper.io

-### Research Projects
+### Working Experience
-* **Seed Set Selection for Viral Marketing**.

-    This project focus on efficently and effectively finding the seed set users for spreading the advertising information in viral marketing.
-Due to various requirements, the seed set selection can be formulated as different problems such as Influence Maximization, Seed Set Minimization, Regret Minimization and Revenue Maximization.
-In this project, I aim to propose novel solutions and business models for different versions of this problem with better practicalty, efficiency and effectiveness.

-* **Graph Representation Learning for Various Downstream Applications**.

-    Graph representation learning has been a very promising and popular research topic and it can outperform traditional methods under various applications.
-Despite significant progress, this topic is still quite open and many directions are worth exploring.
-In this project, I mainly focus on temporal information capture and graph similarity computation with machine learning, and explainability and interpretability of graph representation learning.

-* **Mining High-Order Graph Information for Community Dectection and Graph Clustering**.

-    High-order graph information has been shown to be very useful for important tasks such as community detection and graph clutering.
-In this project, I mainly focus on revolving two bottlenecks of this topic: how to efficiently extract the high-order information, and determine what kinds of high-order information we should extract based on the specific context.
+* Research Fellow at RMIT (Oct.
+2021 - Now)
+* Research Intern at Tencent (May.
+2021 – Aug.
+2021)
+* Visiting Scholar at Tsinghua University (Oct.
+2020 – Feb.
+2021)
+* Visiting Scholar at Singapore Management University (Aug.
+2019 – Feb.
+2020)
+* Intern at SAP (July 2014 – Feb.
+2015)

 ### Publications

 * Xiaoyu Zhang,Shixun Huang, Zhifeng Bao and Hai Dong.
 “Edge Node Placement with Minimum Costs:When UserTolerance on Service Delay Matters”, *to appear in the 19th Springer International Conference on Service OrientedComputing (ICSOC 2021)*.
 [PDF](./papers/ICSOC2021.pdf)